Common basics¶

 are not satisfied.
 Runtime dependencies should be placed

-in RDEPEND
+in RDEPEND.

 A special subclass of runtime dependencies are optional runtime dependencies (often called ‘extra’ dependencies).
 The dependencies are optional if the package can still be meaningfully functional when they are not installed.
 This usually means that the package either handles failing imports gracefully, or that they are imported only in a subset of package’s installed modules and that the package can still be meaningfully used without importing these modules.